oterrien/testing-procedure-test-case/userStories/accountService/README.md

 :speech_balloon: Account is linked to a single client and contain an account balance.

+:speech_balloon: only advisor should be able to create accounts

 ## User Story 2 : reading account

 *As an advisor<br>*